Big avocado earns Hawaii family Guinness World Records honor

 The average avocado weighs about 6 ounces (170 grams), according to Guinness officials.

 The Pokini family’s avocado tree is more than 10 years old and 20 feet (6.1 meters) tall.
-Mark Pokini planted it when his son was born, using a seed from his parents’ 50-year-old tree on Oahu island, he said.
+Mark Pokini planted it when his son was born, using a seed from his brother-in-law’s tree on Oahu island, he said.

-Mark and Juliane Pokini and their son, Loihi, applied in December for the Guinness recognition involving an arduous verification process by the company known as the chronicler of the world’s record achievements.
+Mark and Juliane Pokini and their son, Loihi, applied in December for the Guinness recognition involving a tough verification process by the company known as the chronicler of the world’s record achievements.

 The family in 2018 entered another avocado, but it did not meet all the elements of the Guinness verification process requiring input from a certified horticulturalist, two forms completed by witnesses, a state-certified scale, photographs, video and other documentation.